 If the answer's yes, he want's to play and he's trying to get you to chase him.

-Let's look a little more closely at an example and analyze his actions, shall we?
+Let's look a little more closely at an example and analyse his actions, shall we?

 By taking your slipper your puppy is 'stealing', and may be showing potential signs of possessiveness.